artecs-group/FAR_MIG_scheduler/README.md

 - **NVIDIA H100**

 Moreover, it probably works correctly for models with the same MIG characteristics as some of the above.
 In particular, it will probably work for models NVIDIA B100 and B200 that have the same MIG partitioning as A100 and H100, although it is not tested for them.

-For the A100 and H100 models, the [MIG API of the NVML library](https://docs.nvidia.com/deploy/nvml-api/group__nvmlMultiInstanceGPU.html) currently has some bugs in the handling of some instances, and the scheduler may not work correctly.
-With a future version of the library that fixes these problems the scheduler should work perfectly for these GPUs.

 ## Requirements
 To use this software, ensure the following prerequisites are met: